 BEFORE you add the cheese, put the lid back on, close the vent, and cook the noodles on high pressure for another 2-3 minutes.
 Quick release when they’re done then add in your cheese and serve.

 While the fettuccine alfredo is cooking in the Instant Pot, warm up some of these grilled chicken strips (they only take five minutes) then combine with the noodles when they’re done!
+You could also add bite size pieces of leftover rotisserie chicken or leftover chicken from another meal to make it Instant Pot chicken alfredo pasta!

 Adding the grated parmesan cheese at the end once everything is cooked will naturally thicken the sauce.
 If you want it thicker for some reason, add a bit more parmesan cheese.